Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            with the previous stream, and interchangeable
            at the header and media fragment levels.
       6. The new instance of ingest source SHOULD try to minimize data loss.
-The basemediadecodetime tdft of media fragments SHOULD increase from the point where the encoder last stopped.
-The basemediadecodetime in the tdft box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
+The basemediadecodetime tfdt of media fragments SHOULD increase from the point where the encoder last stopped.
+The basemediadecodetime in the tfdt box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
           Media processing entities can ignore
           fragments that it has already received and processed, so